codacy/docs/docs/coverage-reporter/troubleshooting-coverage-cli-issues.md

 -   Split your coverage reports into smaller files and [upload them to Codacy one at a time](../uploading-coverage-in-advanced-scenarios/#multiple-reports).

--   **If you're using dotCover to generate coverage reports for your C# projects**, you should [exclude xUnit files](https://www.jetbrains.com/help/dotcover/Running_Coverage_Analysis_from_the_Command_LIne.html#filters_cmd) from the coverage analysis as follows:
+-   **If you're using dotCover to generate coverage reports for your C# projects**, you should [exclude <span class="skip-vale">xUnit</span> files](https://www.jetbrains.com/help/dotcover/Running_Coverage_Analysis_from_the_Command_LIne.html#filters_cmd) from the coverage analysis as follows:

     ```bash
     dotCover.exe cover <...> /Filters=-:xunit*
     ```

-    By default, dotCover includes xUnit files in the coverage analysis and this results in larger coverage reports.
-This filter helps ensure that the resulting coverage data does not exceed the size limit accepted by the Codacy API when uploading the results.
+    By default, <span class="skip-vale">dotCover</span> includes <span class="skip-vale">xUnit</span> files in the coverage analysis and this results in larger coverage reports.
+This filter helps ensure that the resulting coverage data doesn't exceed the size limit accepted by the Codacy API when uploading the results.

 ## Connect timed out while uploading coverage data

 If you get a `Error doing a post to <...> connect timed out` error while uploading your coverage data to Codacy it means that the Codacy Coverage Reporter is timing out while connecting to the Codacy API.
 This typically happens if you're uploading coverage data for larger repositories.

-To increase the default timeout while connecting to the Codacy API, use the flag `--http-timeout` to set a value larger than 10000 miliseconds.
+To increase the default timeout while connecting to the Codacy API, use the flag `--http-timeout` to set a value larger than 10000 milliseconds.
 For example, to set the timeout to 30 seconds:

 ```bash
 bash <(curl -Ls https://coverage.codacy.com/get.sh) report \